 RESNA's Standards Committee for Assistive Technology for Air Travel (ATAT)

-The next face-to-face meeting of the the RESNA Standards Committee on Assistive Technology for Air Travel is being planned for November 1, 2018 in Phoenix, Arizona at PHX.
+The next meeting of the the RESNA Standards Committee on Assistive Technology for Air Travel has been scheduled for Monday, April 15, 2019.
 Along with Airline Industry Experts and Disability Organization Representatives, the committee is seeking to recruit Consumers/Caregivers, Government, Mobility Device Manufacturers, Research & Development, Test Labs, Testing Assessment, & Clinical Experts.
 Meetings are open to anyone; voting on documents requires membership.
 If you have any questions about the work of this committee or how to get involved, please contact the Chair, Peter Axelson at firstname.lastname@example.org for additional information.

 CHAIR: Peter Axelson

 Beneficial Designs, Inc.

 SECRETARY: Doug Mullen

 Assistive technologies that have to be stored in the baggage areas on board aircraft are often damaged by the time they are returned to the passenger at their destination.
 Content for a standardized information card and checklist, labeling, handling procedures, and training are needed to improve the process for the storage and handling of mobility technologies that are required for passengers who are not ambulatory.
 Design guidelines are needed to encourage manufacturers to manufacture and to educate assistive technology providers, suppliers, seating and mobility specialists, and passengers about selecting mobility devices that have features specific for air travel.
 The features would make the mobility devices easier to handle during air travel and reduce the likelihood of damage.